eco4cast/Statistical-Methods-Seminar-Series/README.md

 # Statistical-Methods-Seminar-Series
-Repository for code shared be presenters in the EFI hosted Statistical Methods Seminar Series
+Repository for code shared by presenters in the EFI hosted Statistical Methods Seminar Series